amandeepz/EPLDataAnalysis/README.md

 # Premier League Data Visualization

 ## Introduction
-This project visualizes the positions of English Premier League teams from 1993 to 2022 using an animated chart.
+This project visualizes the positions of English Premier League teams from 1993 to 2022 using an animated chart in python.
 The visualization allows users to track team rankings over the years, with an interactive feature that highlights a specific team's progression when clicked.

 ## Dataset Information
 - **Source**: [Kaggle - English Premier League Standings](https://www.kaggle.com/datasets/evangower/english-premier-league-standings)